ON THIS PAGE: You will read about how to cope with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 People with a family history of cancer

 Some people with sarcoma have strong family histories of cancer in other relatives.
-If other relatives in your family have had cancer, then it may be a good idea to meet with a genetic counselor.
-Genetic counselors can discuss what your diagnosis may mean for other people in your family who do not have cancer.
+If you or other relatives in your family have had cancer, then it may be a good idea to meet with a genetic counselor.
+Genetic counselors can discuss what the diagnosis may mean for other people in your family who do not have cancer.
 Sometimes, special blood-test screening can determine who is at a higher risk to develop cancer in a family.
 Learn more about genetic testing for cancer risk.

 Changing role of caregivers